Learn about signing in to the Admin Console, managing Experience Cloud user permissions and product profiles, and browser support.

 See Managing groups and users for information about security groups and assigning users to security groups.

-Experience Platform Launch displays on the Products page in the Admin Console.
-You can include other solutions and services in a Launch product profile.
+Experience Platform Data Collection (Launch) displays on the Products page in the Admin Console.
+You can include other applications and services in a Launch product profile.

 Invite users to Platform Launch and assign user roles and rights.